DispatchMe/slate/source/index.html.md

 Customers represent the homeowner, landlord or other entity the work is being done for.
 Customers in Dispatch belong to individual organizations, so if you have multiple organizations doing work for the same customer in your system, there will be multiple instances of that customer in Dispatch.
 We do this to allow organizations to keep their own notes and make their own updates to customer data without affecting other organizations.

 <aside class="notice">
-Note: customers will be automatically created if the `customer` attribute is included as part of the Job object, so you shouldn't have to interact directly with the Customer models unless you are maintaining them separately from jobs.
+Note: customers will be automatically created if you use the <a href="#job-factory">job factory endpoint</a>, so you shouldn't have to interact directly with the Customer models unless you are maintaining them separately from jobs.
 </aside>

 ## Customer Attributes